apache/druid/docs/querying/query-context.md

 Other query types (like TopN, Scan, Select, and Search) ignore the "vectorize" parameter, and will execute without vectorization.
 These query types will ignore the "vectorize" parameter even if it is set to `"force"`.

-Vectorization is an alpha-quality feature as of Druid #{DRUIDVERSION}.
+Vectorization is an alpha-quality feature as of Druid {{DRUIDVERSION}}.
 We heartily welcome any feedback and testing from the community as we work to battle-test it.

 |property|default| description|